alexfinnarn/express-starter/README.md

 Follow the installtion steps listed at: [https://docs.devwithlando.io/installation/system-requirements.html](https://docs.devwithlando.io/installation/system-requirements.html)

 The steps go through system requirements as well as installing and updating Lando.
 You should always assume the latest release of Lando is the one you should be installing.
+Look in the issues of this repo or the "Troubleshooting" section for issues with Lando releases.

 ## Build Process
 The `scripts/` folder contains a bash shell script that places all the files in the right places.
 Then you need to follow some manual steps to install the Express site.